 The firm developed the strategies based on the idea that clients have one of four common goals for their money: to protect principal and maintain liquidity, to sustain a certain lifestyle over an extended period of time, to grow assets toward a long-term goal or to get to a higher level of wealth by growing capital.

-Waller Financial Planning Group (WFPG) is a fee-only firm managing millions in client assets.
-The firm's clients include individuals and high-net-worth individuals, charitable organizations and pension and profit sharing plans.
-For advisory services, clients either pay asset-based fees, hourly fees and/or fixed fees.
+Waller Financial Planning Group (WFPG) is a fee-only firm managing hundreds of millions in client assets.
+The firm's clients include individuals with and without a high net worth and charitable organizations.
+For advisory services, clients either pay asset-based fees, hourly fees or fixed fees.